cfuchs90/rockPaperScissors/README.md

 # rockPaperScissors
-a simple rock, paper, scissors game
+a simple rock, paper, scissors game written in HTML, CSS and JavaScript